 Sharon Saunders - Operations Manager

-I’m responsible for the recruitment of volunteers.
+I’m responsible for the recruitment of volunteers, and ensuring the smooth running of the office.
 When I’m not working, I love reading and have just started Pilates – my concession to getting fitter!
 Having a teenage daughter and a cat named Flame (don’t ask) keeps me on my toes.

-I am SCCCC’s Fundraiser, its first in 50 years!
-I have been here since July 2016.
-My role is to increase awareness of the fantastic work that our volunteers and staff do here.
-I am also responsible for community fundraising and events, working closely with local groups, companies and organisations.
+I am SCCCC’s Marketing Communications & Fundraiser Officer, I have been here since July 2016.
+My role is to increase awareness of the fantastic work that our volunteers and staff do here via social media.
+I am also responsible for all aspects of fundraising including; grant applications, events, working closely with local groups, companies and organisations to raise much needed funds for the charity.
 I am passionate about vintage style, cake and can be found rummaging in charity shops in my spare time.

 I started working for SCCCC in April 2014 after being a chef for almost 28 years.
 I was nervous but also excited about starting work for the charity.
 My colleagues were all friendly and made me feel very welcome and I felt at ease almost straight away.
 I love my job and can't imagine doing anything else, and I get a great sense of satisfaction after a day's work and feel proud working for SCCCC.
 I'm married with 2 beautiful children who I love seeing at the end of the day, and I like spending time with my family and friends and still love cooking at home.
 I also enjoy many kinds of sports and love watching movies and I've been regularly attending St Johns Park church for a number of years.

 I started working as part of the Hospital aftercare team in 2010.
 I love working for SCCCC - I've never had a job before where I looked forward to Mondays!
 After having my 2 children, I returned to work for 3 days a week.
-When I'm not at work, I'm wrestling my 2 monsters and enjoying being a Mom and I'm making the most of it before they start school.
-I also love popping over to see my one remaining grandparent and love spending time with her.
+When I'm not at work, I'm wrestling my 2 monsters and enjoying being a Mom.

 Karen Pottinger - Good Neighbour Scheme Co-ordinator

-I work with Dot on the Good neighbour scheme and have been part of the SCCCC team for 13 years.
+I have been part of the SCCCC's staff team for 15 years.
+I love working alongside our brilliant volunteers and seeing the worthwhile and positive benefits of friendly visiting.
 I love my job, particularly the visiting of older people in their homes.
 I'm partial to cake and/or biscuits both in and out of work!